-Five things you should consider when making a requirement specification for plastic materials and products
+Five things you should consider when making a specification for plastic materials

 It can be hard to change the structures in a company culture.
 Instead, you can use a more pragmatic and application-oriented approach to requirement specifications, where you design the individual specifications with a certain built-in flexibility.

 It is not simple, nor does it solve all the problems, but it is a way of reducing the number of potential problems in both the development and production phases.
 Naturally there are many considerations you can benefit from making, depending on company policies, products and manufacturing technologies.
 The five considerations below should thus not be seen as an exhaustive list, but rather as a good place to start.

 1. Requirements in regards to material propertiesWhen you ask a company about what kind of raw materials it uses, the standard response is to give the trade name and possibly also the supplier of the raw material.
 What kind of material it actually is, is quickly lost somewhere along the line, and already you have set yourself up for troubles.
 What is it that is important for this particular material, for this particular application?
 Is it its melting point, purity, toxicological profile or something else entirely?

 You need to know why you are using one particular material rather than another.
 What properties does this raw material have that make it usable and conversely: what properties would make the material unusable?

 The materials specification must therefore reflect the requirements for the material properties, not the name of the cheapest grade available on the market, fulfilling the material requirement when drafting the requirement specifications.

 2. CAS number and purityMany companies specify in a requirement specification that they will use x % of trade name A, y % of trade name B and so on.
 Some companies have a backup plan, so that if the raw material with trade name A cannot be obtained, then they will use the raw material with trade name C. This approach gives rise to two problems:

 - You are then obliged to stick with one specific supplier and its prices and terms of delivery.